MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

     }
 ```

-You can set your default subscription for storage commands:
+To set your default subscription for storage commands:

 ```azurecli
 az config set storage.account="My Demos"
 ```

-The command sets a key-value pair, in this case `storage.account`.
+The command sets a value for a specified key, in this case `storage.account`.
 For available configuration options, see [Azure CLI configuration](/cli/azure/azure-cli-configuration).

 Run [az config get](/cli/azure/config#az_config_get) again to see the value for `storage.account`: